intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-8-user-guide.md

 Click the `Search` button to execute your search and see the results in the panel on the right.

-To clear your changes and return to the default search settings, click the `Reset` button
+To clear your changes and return to the default search settings, click the `Reset` button.

 <For Video/Gif Continue from last GIF and select the `Reset` button to show the Search Criteria fields are cleared>